coqui-ai/TTS/docs/source/finetuning.md

     The command above lists the the models in a naming format as ```<model_type>/<language>/<dataset>/<model_name>```.

-    Or you can manually check `.model.json` file in the project directory.
+    Or you can manually check the `.model.json` file in the project directory.

     You should choose the model based on your requirements.
 Some models are fast and some are better in speech quality.
-    One lazy way to check a model is running the model on the hardware you want to use and see how it works.
+    One lazy way to test a model is running the model on the hardware you want to use and see how it works.
 For simple testing, you can use the `tts` command on the terminal.
 For more info see {ref}`here <synthesizing_speech>`.

 3. Download the model.

-    You can download the model by `tts` command.
-If you run `tts` with a particular model, it will download automatically and the model path will be printed on the terminal.
+    You can download the model by using the `tts` command.
+If you run `tts` with a particular model, it will download it automatically and the model path will be printed on the terminal.

     ```bash